 Porlock is a delightful village where moorland meets sea, and that warmth you feel isn’t just in the sunshine—it’s in the welcome too.
 Charming thatched cottages, peaceful walks, independent cafés and pubs, and a vibrant local spirit make it perfect for those travelling alone, with family, or with four-legged friends.
 It’s peaceful, but never dull, and there’s always something to see or do close by.
+We have a seperate guide for Porlock Weir, just 1.5 miles from Porlock Village – walk the 4 mile circular loop .

 Click here to browse Exmoor Holiday Cottages and discover where you’ll call home during your stay.